graceli/labwork/disordered/README.md

 * This is a note

 # TODO
+* Refactor out the code relating to job submission and state checking to a separate module
+	* Keep a list of files that have been processed.
+All files are unprocessed initially
+	* have one script that reports on the state of the analysis
+		* show failed files and their error messages

+	* Option to allow resubmission of failed analysis jobs
+			* resumes and reanalyze failed analyses
+			* report on the number of failed trajectories, eg:
+					- "analyzing 120 trajectories ... "

 * Define an interface to this package
     * Allow users to extend functionality by subclassing